signalwire/sentiment-livewire/README.md

 ### Running the application

+To use the application, you will need a SignalWire phone number pointed at the `office` Relay context.
+That is found within the `Settings` of each phone number on the dashboard.
+You can refer to our [SignalWire 101](https://signalwire.com/resources/getting-started/signalwire-101) guid for more information.

+You will also need to set the `DESTINATION_NUMBER` environment variable (in the `.env` file) to a phone number you can call that will act as the "agent".

-There is a sample `docker-compose` setup provided, so after setting up your environment, just run `docker-compose up` and go to [http://localhost:5000](http://localhost:5000).
+There is a sample `docker-compose` setup provided, so after setting up your environment.
+Once you have `.env` set up, just run `docker-compose up` and go to [http://localhost:5000](http://localhost:5000).

 ## Documentation links